lstebner/godot-state-machine/README.md

                 complete("walk")
 ```

 This state isn't really concerned about doing anything every frame, but instead is just waiting for input, validating that input can be done (if needed), and initiating the action.
-In this case it can go to multiple states from IDLE, so the call to `complete` specifies which key from the `transition_to` field to reference.
+In this case it can go to multiple states from IDLE, so the call to `complete` specifies which key from the `transitions` field to reference.

 The WalkState implementation would be something of a mix of the two.
 It could handle updating the position based on the walk speed inside of the `update` method, while also using `handle_input` to make sure the walk button is still held, and what to do if it's released (back to idle), or if the direction is changed.
 It also might handle going straight into JUMP in a real use case, and JUMP might also be able to go back into WALK.
 Dealing with those complexities and beyond is where the StateMachine really shines!